CesiumGS/3d-tiles/TileFormats/Batched3DModel/README.md

 A tile's `byteLength` must be aligned to an 8-byte boundary.
 The contained [Feature Table](../FeatureTable/README.md#padding) and [Batch Table](../BatchTable/README.md#padding) must conform to their respective padding requirement.

-The [binary glTF](#binary-gltf) (if present) must start and end on an 8-byte alignment so that glTF's byte-alignment guarantees are met.
+The [binary glTF](#binary-gltf) must start and end on an 8-byte alignment so that glTF's byte-alignment guarantees are met.
 This can be done by padding the Feature Table or Batch Table if they are present.

 ## Header